michar71/DMX_CTRL/README.md

 RS422 Converter
 https://alexnld.com/product/2pcs-5v-max485-ttl-to-rs485-converter-module-board-for-arduino/?utm_source=bing&utm_medium=cpc&utm_campaign=Product%20Ads(BSC)&utm_term=4578022847022738&utm_content=Ad%20group%20%231

-(These can obviouslty be soruced way cheaper on ebay/alibaba/banggood...
+(These can obviouslty be sourced way cheaper on ebay/alibaba/banggood...
 These links are just for reference...)

 ## Board Design
 - Board designed with KiKad
 - For various (Legacy) reasons it will need the KiCad 4.0 Symbol/Footprint Library installed...
 - Board size is 100mm x 50mm.
 In theory these could be paneled for JCLPCB.com but there is no cost advantage if you include V-Grooves.
 You could just produce PCB's with two boards next to each other and cut them yourself but I haven't tried that....

 ## Known Issues (REV 1.0)
 ### Schematic: